ladybug-tools/ladybug-web/shadow-range-obj-core/readme.md

 * Display a shadow range for any date at any latitude and longitude
 * Open and display the 3D model of your choice
-* Adjust all parameters so as to create a meaningful and useful display
+* Adjust all parameters so as to create a meaningful and useful displays

 ### Features